Kaiddd/Roblox-Client-Optimizer/README.md

-# Roblox-Client-Optimizer
+# Roblox Client Optimizer

-RCO tweaks FFlags to optimize your Roblox client.
+RCO™ tweaks FFlags to optimize your Roblox client.

 As seen in Sharkblox and Rubie's YouTube videos!

 The flags we edit are contained in our [GitHub Repository](https://github.com/L8X/Roblox-Client-Optimizer/blob/main/ClientAppSettings.json).

-## About RCO
+## About RCO™
-Some things RCO currently does:
+Some things RCO™ currently does:
 - Unlocks FPS
 - Optimizes Caching
 - Optimizes Graphics